 Loans are another way to fund your education.
-There are both Federal and Private Loan options at ARCC.
+There are both Federal and Private Loan options available.
 The main difference between Federal and Private Loans is that Federal Loans are government-run programs whereas Private Loans are bank-run programs.

 Federal Loans have finite limits.
 This means that there is a cap on the amount you are allowed to borrow both annually and for your lifetime.
 Once you have reached these limits you will no longer be eligible to receive Federal Loans.

-If you are financing your education and/or supplementing your living expenses using loans, PLEASE REMEMBER TO BORROW RESPONSIBLY.
+If you are financing your education and/or supplementing your living expenses using loans, please borrow responsibly.

 There are four types of federal loans: